-The WFLC oversees the entire Cohesive Strategy effort.
-In Phase I, the WFLC designated the Wildland Fire Executive Council (WFEC) to facilitate the development and implementation of the National Cohesive Wildland Fire Management.
-The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see Appendix D).
+The WFLC oversees the Cohesive Strategy effort.
+In Phase II, the WFLC designated the Wildland Fire Executive Council (WFEC) to advise and make recommendations to WFLC on the development and implementation of the National Cohesive Wildland Fire Management Strategy.
+The WFEC is composed of representatives of federal and state agencies, firefighting organizations, tribes, counties, and cities (see appendix D).